simonverret/materials_data_api_scripts/README.md

 - Materials project (with pymatgen)
 - OQMD (in progress)

-The end goal of this project is to rely solely on python official modules.
+The goal of this project is to rely on the strict minimum of external dependencies.

 ## Requirements
 install the requirements manually:

+    pip install requests
     pip install pandas
     pip install pymatgen  # for materials project only